dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.9.6_ After invoking the service's assignInstallations method should return the modified profile correctly" !!! success "_i.9.7_ Invoking the service's assign installations and afterwards unassignInstallations method should return the modified profile without any installations"
-!!! success "_i.9.8_ After invoking the service's getProfilesUpdates the Observable should be next with the correct profiles" !!! failure "_i.9.9_ After invoking the service's getProfileUpdates method the Observable should be next with the correct profile"
+!!! success "_i.9.8_ After invoking the service's getProfilesUpdates the Observable should be next with the correct profiles" !!! success "_i.9.9_ After invoking the service's getProfileUpdates method the Observable should be next with the correct profile"
+!!! failure "_i.9.10_ Invoking the method subscribedToAll() should return true if service is subscribed to all installations, false otherwise"

 ## Installation service